-We consider ourselves students as well as tech advisors and so are always open to learning something from others.
+My article, White Oak Redux (Epoxyworks 34), generated two responses we wanted to share.
+We consider ourselves students as well as tech advisors and so we’re always open to learning something from others.
 Our readers are generally pretty savvy people, and when they take the time to write us a thoughtful letter, we feel compelled to share what we learn from them with the rest of our readers.
 Continue reading →

+This article will discuss some of the engineering aspects to consider when designing or repairing an adhesive bonded composite structure, particularly bond line stresses.
 Fiberglass reinforced plastic and other composites influence the design of many products manufactured today.
 Boat hulls, sports equipment and airplanes can easily take new, complex shapes when composites are used in place of traditional materials.
 Reinforcing structures also benefit from the versatility of composite materials when prefabricated components are bonded with a high-strength adhesive.
-This article will discuss some of the engineering aspects to consider when designing or repairing an adhesively bonded composite structure.
 Continue reading →

 Building stuff, especially boats, with wood is much like a religious calling; once you hear the call, there’s no turning back.
 Those who’ve heard the call will not suffer fools willingly, so when I decided to conduct some white oak adhesion and shear testing and report the results in Epoxyworks 31, skeptics and believers alike took to the internet wooden boat forums-and had no problem speaking their minds!
 Having healed from the pummeling I took in some quarters, I’m back again to report the promised follow-up test results.
 Continue reading →

-All of the boat builders that I know have little tricks that make a job go faster or do it better.
-Fairing a 40′ custom-built hull is an arduous task which is often accomplished with two-man teams and fairing boards.
+All of the boat builders that I know have little sanding tricks that make a job go faster or do it better.
+Fairing a 40′ custom-built hull is an arduous task that is often accomplished with two-man teams and fairing boards.
 We do 90% of the work with a grinding device.
 Almost everyone in the business will agree that a grinder will remove a substantial amount of material quickly.
 The trick is controlling that removal.Continue reading →

-Boat builders or advanced hobbyists often want to learn more about the characteristics of the fiberglass laminate they’ve just created.
+Boatbuilders or advanced hobbyists often want to learn more about the characteristics of the fiberglass laminate they’ve just created.
 But sending samples to a professional testing laboratory can be expensive and impractical.
-Fortunately, there are some tests you can do in the shop that yield reasonably accurate results.Continue reading →
+Fortunately, you can do these simple shop floor test that will yield reasonably accurate results.Continue reading →